logicalperson0/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 3-listfiles for the long list in the directory

 The file 4-listmorefiles for the ls -la in the directory

+The file 5-listfilesdigitonly for the ls -an in directory